sanchezwebdev/gerardosanchez-portfolio/README.md

 Welcome to my personal web developer portfolio!
 This project showcases my full-stack development work, technical skills, and selected projects.
 The website is built using **Next.js**, **React**, and various modern web technologies to deliver a responsive, performant, and visually engaging experience.

-> ⚠️ **Disclaimer**: The GIFs shown on the live website are **not included in this repository**.
+> ⚠️ **Disclaimer**: The GIFs and images shown on the live website are **not included in this repository**.
 This repo is primarily intended as a code demonstration and not meant to be cloned and run as a complete site.
 Some assets have been excluded to keep the repo lightweight and focused on code structure.

 ## 🌟 Features